 Students should direct any questions they have about the accuracy of records to the person in charge of the office where the records are kept.
 If questions still remain, the matter may be referred to the Associate Registrar for Operations in the FAS Registrar's Office.
 Should it be necessary, a hearing may be held to resolve challenges concerning the accuracy of records in those cases where informal discussions have not satisfactorily settled the questions raised.

 The Faculty of Arts & Sciences regards the following information as "directory information," that is, information that, under FERPA, can be made available to the general public: full name, reported date of birth, dates of attendance, concentration, class year, digitized image (please note that while Harvard classifies photos and images as directory information, these are rarely released to parties outside the University without the student's permission), local or campus residence address and telephone number, university email address, secondary school (for College students), undergraduate college (for GSAS students), home town or city at the time the application for admission was filed by the student, original class at time of matriculation, degree candidate status, date of graduation (actual or expected), degree(s) received with field of concentration and level of honors granted (if any), department of study, University prizes, fellowships, and similar honors awarded, and, in certain cases, students' and parents' or guardians' home addresses and telephone numbers.
+For student employees: job title, teaching appointment (if applicable), employing department and dates of employment.
 For Harvard College, "directory information" also includes: House affiliation, and height and weight of members of athletic teams.
-Please note that Harvard University's definition of "directory information," found HERE, may include elements in addition to those used by FAS, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.
+Please note that Harvard University's definition of "directory information," found here, may include elements in addition to those used by FAS, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.